Noach: Interpretations related to the mocking of Noah by contemporaries

-Regarding the punishment

 And Rava interpreted the words of Job 12:5, "He that is ready to slip with his feet is as a stone despised in the thought of him that is at ease," to teach that when Noah rebuked them and spoke words as hard as fiery flints, they would deride him.
 They called Noah "old man," and asked him what the Ark was for.
 Noah replied that God was bringing a flood upon them.
 They asked with what God would flood the earth.
 If God brought a flood of fire, they said, they had a thing called alitha (that would extinguish fire).
 If God brought a flood of water up from the earth, they said, they had iron plates with which they could cover the earth (to prevent the water from coming up).
 If God brought a flood of water from heaven, they said, they had a thing called akob (or some say akosh) (that could ward it off).
 Noah replied that God would bring it from between the heels of their feet, as Job 12:5 says, "He is ready for the steps of your feet."

 A midrash compared Noah to Moses and found Moses superior.
 While Noah was worthy to be delivered from the generation of the Flood, he saved only himself and his family and had insufficient strength to deliver his generation.
 Moses, however, saved both himself and his generation when they were condemned to destruction after the sin of the Golden Calf, as Exodus 32:14 reports, "And the Lord repented of the evil that He said He would do to His people."
 The midrash compared the cases to two ships in danger on the high seas, on board of which were two pilots.
 One saved himself but not his ship, and the other saved both himself and his ship.

+The temperature of the water

 A baraita interpreted Job 12:5 to teach that the waters of the Flood were as hot and viscous as bodily fluids.
 And Rav Ḥisda taught that since it was with hot passion that they sinned, it was with hot water that they were punished.
 For Genesis 8:1 says, "And the water cooled" (yashoku, more often translated as 'abated'), and Esther 7:10 says, "Then the king's wrath cooled down" (shachachah).

 According to the Pirke De-Rabbi Eliezer, Noah warned the generation of the Flood to turn from their evil deeds, so that God would not bring the Flood upon them.
 But they told Noah that if God brought the Flood, they were so tall that the waters would not reach up to their necks, and their feet could plug up the depths.
 So they placed their feet to close all the depths.
 So God heated the waters of the deep so that they rose and burnt their flesh, and peeled off their skin, as Job 6:17 says, "What time they wax warm, they vanish; when it is hot, they are consumed out of their place."